Types of Kitchen Countertops - Design Ideas

 Solid surface countertops are made from entirely synthetic materials.
 Typically, they are acrylic.
 The most popular brand name in solid surface countertops is Corian.
 Check out our direct comparison of quartz and Corian here.

 Solid surface countertops are fairly affordable and come in a variety of styles.
-Appearance-wise, they’re generally better than laminate, offering more convincing (although still not entirely accurate) recreations of materials such as marble and granite.
+Appearance-wise, they’re generally better than laminate, offering more convincing (although still not entirely accurate) recreations of materials such as laminate and granite.

 Solid surface countertops are not as resistant to heat or scratches as quartz.
 While they are cheaper than quartz and natural stone, many consumers may find it worthwhile to spend the extra money per square foot in order to get a higher-quality material.